infobip/mobile-messaging-sdk-ios/README.md

 	use_frameworks!
 	pod 'MobileMessaging'
 	```
-5. Perform code modification to the app delegate in order to receive push notifications.
-There are two ways to do this: [App Delegate Inheritance](#app-delegate-inheritance) or [App Delegate Composition](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Integration-via-app-delegate-composition)

 	> ### Notice
 	> MobileMessaging SDK has geofencing service disabled by default.
 In order to enable the service follow [this guide](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Geofencing-service).

+	> ### Notice
+	> CocoaLumberjack logging used by default, in order to use other logging or switch it off follow [this guide](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/How-to-install-the-SDK-without-CocoaLumberjack%3F).

+5. Perform code modification to the app delegate in order to receive push notifications.
+There are two ways to do this: [App Delegate Inheritance](#app-delegate-inheritance) or [App Delegate Composition](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Integration-via-app-delegate-composition)

 ### App Delegate Inheritance
 The simplest approach to integrate Mobile Messaging with an existing app is by inheriting your app delegate from `MobileMessagingAppDelegate`.
 If you prefer a more advanced way: [App Delegate Composition](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Integration-via-app-delegate-composition).